rpp34-boc-victoria/Trim.io/README.md

 ## Deploy and build

 ```
-npm run build-prod
+npm run build
 ```
-this might take a little bit to build both the client and server
+this might take a little while to install and build both the client and server

 ```
 node server/server.js